 - If you anticipate a bonus, you may want to talk over the options for reducing taxes with a financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Be sure you are paying what you owe in federal taxes on your income – and no more.
-Using a free income tax calculator can help you know for certain that you are paying the correct amount.
+Using SmartAsset’s income tax calculator can help you know for certain that you are paying the correct amount.